spg/jukito-wiki/@All.md

 }
 ```

 The above example will print the four strings "a1", "a2", "b1", and "b2".
 The order of them is not guaranteed.
-Warning: the number of test executions increases dramatically for Cartesian products.
+**Warning**: the number of test executions increases dramatically for Cartesian products.
 The execution time of all tests will grow linear with the number of executions.
-i:e.: a test with three parameters with an @All annotation an 4 bindings per parameter will be executed 4x4x4 = 64 times.
+i:e.: a test method with three parameters with an @All annotation and four bindings per parameter will be executed 4x4x4 = 64 times.
+Having five bindings for the same test method will lead to 5x5x5 = 125 executions.

-== Grouping by names
+## Grouping by names
 Sometimes it is desirable to have different groups of bindings of the same class to be used within the same test.
 Jukito supports this by using a name to identify to which group a binding belongs and which group should be used for executing a test.

 ```java